 Use cloud storage to back up your files.

 Regardless of the size of your company, cloud storage can be beneficial as is it gives you a chance to access your data anytime and anywhere.
 If your data gets stolen or deleted, cloud storage will save you lots of time and money and prepare you for worst-case scenarios.

 Avoid mixing personal and business e-mail accounts

 When working from home, it is common for people to use one account for multiple purposes.
-For example, you might be signing up for newsletters or be downloading apps with your professional e-mail account.
+For example, you might sign up for newsletters or download apps with your professional e-mail account.
 While this action seems harmless, you could risk leaking business data and damaging your reputation, costing your organization a lot of money.
 To protect your data and privacy, ensure that you are only using your professional account for business purposes, and if possible, consider using a separate device as well.

 Public Wi-Fi might allow malicious individuals to access your data through various methods.
 You might want to adjust your settings and turn off auto-join Wi-Fi and sharing.
-If you would like to connect to public Wi-Fi, it would be best to install a VPN (Virtual Private Network) to protect your privacy.
+If you would like to connect to public Wi-Fi, installing a VPN (Virtual Private Network) to protect your privacy would be best.